Common API Integration Challenges and How to Overcome Them

 The Challenge:

 APIs often exchange data in formats like JSON, XML, or CSV.
-If the data format doesn’t align with your system’s requirements, you may encounter compatibility issues that require additional processing.
+If the data format doesn’t align with your system’s requirements, it can lead to parsing errors or data loss.

 How to Overcome It: